 The intelligence that powers Live Caption has also been extended to Recorder, Google's built-in voice recording app.
 With the power of machine-learning-aided transcription that's remarkably accurate, the Pixel 4's recording software has instantly become my favorite way to record interviews.
 (And fortunately, it's already been isolated as an APK that can be sideloaded on other handsets.)

-Over time, the Pixel 4 should learn many new tricks, since Google announced an initiative to regularly update the device with "feature drops" that include new capabilities.
-The introductory drop, released in December, added enhancements to Duo video calls, memory management improvements, the ability to add bokeh into old portraits via the Photos app and automated Call Screen using the Google Assistant.
+Over time, the Pixel 4 should continue to learn new tricks, since Google announced an initiative to regularly update the device with "feature drops" that include new capabilities.
+The introductory drop, released in December 2019, added enhancements to Duo video calls, memory management improvements, the ability to add bokeh into old portraits via the Photos app and automated Call Screen using the Google Assistant.

 Previous Pixels came with unlimited original-quality photo storage in Google Photos for several years, but surprisingly, Google has eliminated this hugely beneficial perk.
 Images captured on your Pixel 4 count against your Google Photos storage cap if stored at full quality, just like on any other device.
 If you're low on space, you can back up content at "high" quality, but those pictures and videos will be compressed.